lkrey/lkrey/README.md

 ## Hi there!
 I'm Laura ✌

 ####  💬  Elevator Pitch:
 Prior to coding, I always found myself itching to contribute more.
-Shortly after completing a few free workshops and probing some engineers at work, I started piecing together how to make my dream career a reality.
+Shortly after completing a few online workshops and probing some engineers at work, I started piecing together how to make my dream career a reality.

 Toward the end of 2020 a small investment (₿) allowed me to save enough money to enroll in the App Academy Bootcamp Prep course.
 With no turning back, I studied every day and was accepted to The Grace Hopper Program at Fullstack Academy in March 2021.